- Broken registry items in Windows 11 can accumulate in the registry over time because of system shutdown errors and malware.

 Windows 11 and 10 include the same set of system tools that can fix registry issues.
 Those system tools will either erase or fix broken registry items.
 This is how you fix broken registry entries with those utilities.

-How can I fix broken registry items in Windows 11?
+How do I fix a corrupt registry in Windows 11?

 1. Run deployment image and system file scans

-- First, click the search utility’s taskbar button.
+1. First, click the Search utility’s taskbar button.

 DISM.exe /Online /Cleanup-image /Restorehealth